tastybug/zettelkasten/catalog/spring/springboot-mod7-security.md

 }
 ```

 Database lookup is also possible.
-This will run `SELECT username, password, enabled FROM users WHERE username = ?` (check documentation for group support):
+This will run `SELECT username, password, enabled FROM users WHERE username = ?` unless configured otherwise (check documentation for group support):

 ``` java
 @Bean